forcedotcom/aura/README.md

     `cd helloWorld`

-2. For just a bit you'll need to edit the pom.xml file in the current directory, find the <repositories> section and add this to it - and yes we're working on fixing this right now:
+2. As a temporary fix, you'll need to edit the `pom.xml` file in the current directory.
+Find the `<repositories>` section and add this to it - and yes, we're working on fixing this right now:
 <pre><code>
     &lt;repository>
         &lt;id>libs-external&lt;/id>
         &lt;url>http://repo.auraframework.org/libs-release&lt;/url>
     &lt;/repository>
 </code></pre>
 3. Start the Jetty server on port 8080.

     `mvn jetty:run`